Contrarian Investing Prevails: Geopolitical Risk Index by Country

 Conclusion: Embracing Uncertainty in Geopolitical Investing

 The geopolitical risk index by country is a valuable tool for investors navigating the complex world of global markets.
-By combining this index with contrarian thinking, technical analysis, and an understanding of mass psychology and cognitive biases, investors can potentially uncover opportunities that others might overlook.
+By combining this index with contrarian thinking, technical analysis, and an understanding of mass psychology and cognitive biases, investors can potentially uncover opportunities others might overlook.

-As we’ve seen through historical examples and expert insights spanning from Sun Tzu to modern-day thinkers like Ray Dalio, the ability to assess and act on geopolitical risks has been a key factor in successful investing throughout history.
+As we’ve seen through historical examples and expert insights from Sun Tzu to modern-day thinkers like Ray Dalio, the ability to assess and act on geopolitical risks has been a key factor in successful investing throughout history.

 In an increasingly interconnected world, the importance of understanding geopolitical risks will only grow.
 By embracing uncertainty and viewing it as an opportunity rather than a threat, contrarian investors can position themselves to thrive in even the most challenging political environments.